sigcpp/sigcpp.github.io/_posts/2020-06-20-what-the-actual-const.md

 possible for a function to guarantee that it does **not** modify the characters in the C-strings or the pointers to C-strings.
 It can provide this guarantee by declaring the parameter using Form 4 as follows: `const char* const argv[]`.
-Also, as evidenced in Listing C, this form makes the code more readable due to one less level of explicit indirection needed to access both the pointers to C-strings and the characters in C-strings.
+Also, as evidenced in Listing D, this form makes the code more readable due to one less level of explicit indirection needed to access both the pointers to C-strings and the characters in C-strings.